george-probably/probably.blog/Weblog/Pages/Setup.md

 ## My Setup

 Below is a list of the tech I use on a regular basis.
 Everything from my phone and computer, to the consoles I play on when I want to blow off steam.

 The list isn't in any particular order aside from how I thought it looked nicest.
 What to know what I'm up to currently?
 [Check out my /now page](https://snpy.tech/now)!

+Click a device name to find out my thoughts on it!
 <div style="overflow-x:auto;">

 |                                                                                          Image                                                                                          |                            Device                            |  Bought  | Rating |